EDUCBA

 IoT integrates various cross-domain models to enrich user experience.
 It also ensures proper trade-off between infrastructure and operational costs.

-The expansion and design of optimal IoT systems are still an active area of research, so in practice, not all IoT products come up with these all set of features of the standard.
+The expansion and design of optimal IoT systems are still an active area of research, so in practice, not all IoT products come up with this set of features of the standard.
 It mainly depends on the use cases and industry where the ecosystem needs to be incorporated.
-Internet of Things (IoT) is a technology of connected smart devices that has incremental use cases across industries.
-With the increasing use across various industries, it is becoming a necessity to define a common standard of IoT ecosystems.
-As a design standard, any IoT device comes with some common set of features like connectivity, analytics, endpoint management, etc. Let’s discuss the high-level feature maps of IoT devices.
+The Internet of Things (IoT) is a connected smart device technology with incremental use cases across industries.
+With the increasing use across various industries, defining a common standard of IoT ecosystems is becoming necessary.
+As a design standard, any IoT device has common features like connectivity, analytics, endpoint management, etc. Let’s discuss the high-level feature maps of IoT devices.

 Recommended Articles

 This is a guide to the IoT Features.
-Here we discuss the overview and various most important features of an IoT ecosystem one can consider like sensing, connectivity, endpoint management, scalability, etc. You can also go through our other suggested articles to learn more –
+Here we discuss the overview and various important features of an IoT, such as sensing, connectivity, endpoint management, scalability, etc. You can also go through our other suggested articles to learn more –

 1. IoT Projects